By Kayleen White

 Anaerobic treatment is likely to continue being developed as it is a proven and energy-efficient method for treating wastewater.
 It uses anaerobic bacteria to convert organic pollutants, measured as COD (chemical oxygen demand), into biogas in an oxygen-free environment.
 This biogas can be used as a renewable fuel source.

-My team at SMEC recently recommended the use of a new anaerobic treatment plant for a small facility, and it is particularly pleasing to see the process being successfully adapted to small applications, where it can benefit small scale operators.
+My team at SMEC recently recommended the use of a new anaerobic treatment plant for a small facility, and it is particularly pleasing to see the process being successfully adapted to benefit small scale operators.
 This century has seen tremendous progress in the industry’s ability to model anaerobic processes, and that is likely to lead to anaerobic treatment becoming more common at wastewater plants.

 Experts in adaptation